thirupathireddykr/HydroGuardian_Automated_Nutrient_Regulation_in_Aeroponics/README.md

 needed to maintain pH levels within predefined thresholds of less than 5.5 or greater than 6.5.
 Through this holistic approach, our project aims to drive innovation in aeroponic agriculture, promoting sustainability, efficiency, and productivity in modern farming practices

+**arduino_code.ino**
+move this file into the arduino IDE and after moveing delete it in the android application.
+As this file is to upload the code into the arduino atmega328p with the having proper sensors(atmega328p,pH & tds sensors, and the Bluetooth module).